 A man ran by, panting hard.
-The end of his oversized red shirt flying in the wind, as the air from the cross ventilation and ceiling fan mingled in the room, it came close to being outdoor.
+The end of his oversized red shirt flying in the wind, as the air from the cross ventilation and ceiling fan mingled in the room, the force came close to being outdoor.

-Pouncing through the room and out the opposite swing door, we all looked up from our computers.
+As he pounced through the room and out the opposite swing door, we all looked up from our computers.

 Five minutes later, four men ran right back with this same man.

 A minute later, a fat, dark complexioned woman entered speaking loudly and rapidly on the phone, not glancing once at those of us at sitted.